-individual houses with high-interest rates.
-After the implementation of the pilot project. several banks introduced dedicated EE housing mortgage green products.
-Other new frameworks for areen building standards, technical specifications, and certification are in process because of the needs we uncovered through this pilot project.
-We hope that policymakers will further approve these frameworks as national standards for areen buildings.
-What were the lessons learned from Nomindari: The project was an exceptionally complex process facing a huge array of technical and programmatic challenges.
-In this process, however, we learned critical lessons that will now improve the EE mortgage policy, Amar: The project brought together policy makers, regulators, low-income households, financial institutions and construction companies to one table for the first time.
+Nomindari: The project was an exceptionally complex process facing a huge array of technical and programmatic challenges.
+In this process, however, we learned critical lessons that will now improve the EE mortgage policy, and financial products in our country.
+Amar: The project brought together policy makers, regulators, low-income households, financial institutions and construction companies to one table for the first time.
 Together, we discovered and sought to understand the challenges and barriers we face in solving our city's largest problem.
 Nomindari: Finally, we realized that capacity building is needed at all levels, starting with buyers, construction companies, financial institutions, policymakers, energy auditors, and the general public.
 This need will not be met by a one-off training.
-We need a consistent approach to train a new large EE housing schemes.
-Amar: The pilot achieved its goals perfectly, demonstrating that energy efficient housing mortgages can be accessible for low-income households with the appropriate construction sec- How will the pilot develop in the fu- Nomindari: Building on these leslarger scale, we need to identify new EE housing designs and find ways to further reduce construction costs and housing prices.
-We also have to increase the operations and maintenance efficiency of both construction companies and financial institutions. to make the verification process easier by exploring digitization.
+We need a consistent approach to train a new generation of workers that can roll out large EE housing schemes.
+Amar: The pilot achieved its goals perfectly, demonstrating that energy efficient housing mortgages can be accessible for low-income households with the appropriate construction sector standards.
+How will the pilot develop in the future?

+Nomindari: Building on these lessons and to develop EE houses at a larger scale, we need to identify new EE housing designs and find ways to further reduce construction costs and housing prices.
+We also have to increase the operations and maintenance efficiency of both construction companies and financial institutions, to make the verification process easier by exploring digitization.
 Furthermore, we must introduce a sustainable policy framework and subsidy scheme, to reduce the financing costs for buyers and developers in the long term.
 Our future planning includes scaling up the EE housing financing scheme in several ways.
 From the policy side, this includes continuing to advocate to involve the financing of EE houses versus regular houses in the mortgage regulations, and working in close contact with the central bank to see whether we can add specific clauses around financing EE houses in the mortgage regulations.
 It also includes providing incentives for people opting for EE houses rather than regular houses.
-On top of this, we are expanding the Green Taxonomy to include technical specifications for activities related to the financing of EE buildings, and are working on the introduction of a National Sustainable Finance Strateqy.
+On top of this, we are expanding the Green Taxonomy to include technical specifications for activities related to the financing of EE buildings, and are working on the introduction of a National Sustainable Finance Strategy.
 This strategy will include specific recommendations, and action plans to scale up EE housing financing.
-From the product side, the Mongolian to become operational within 2022.
+From the product side, the Mongolian Green Finance Corporation (MGFC) is to become operational within 2022.

-IN THIS PROCESS.
-HOWEV-ER.
-WE LEARNED CRITICAL LESSONS THAT WILL NOW IMPROVE THE EE MORTGAGE POLICY AND FINANCIAL PROD-UCTS IN OUR COUNTRY.
+IN THIS PROCESS, HOWEV-ER, WE LEARNED CRITICAL LESSONS THAT WILL NOW IMPROVE THE EE MORTGAGE POLICY AND FINANCIAL PROD-UCTS IN OUR COUNTRY.
 This will not only further scale up the financing of EE housing, but the insulation of houses as well.
-The MSFA will also continue to engage with our member banks to help them introduce products, to ensure that all new houses will better suit and align with EE standards in the future.
+The MSFA will also continue to engage with our member banks to help them introduce and scale up EE housing financing products, to ensure that all new houses will better suit and align with EE standards in the future.
 Thank you.